Search Titan CMS

 Who doesn’t love a great background video!
 They look amazing and can help convey your message better than imagery.
 Browsers can now support the type of file formats that are accepted in order to play your video, making it cheaper and easier for a web designer to implement this design trend.
 Note: Be careful when using video on your website.
 When implemented incorrectly, it can slow down your page speed and may not work on all devices.

-Example: Wild Wenfrew
+Example: Wild Renfrew

 Minimalism